-The NOx- and CO-emissions are controlled (Figure 7) and held just below their limit, while the overall excess oxygen is simultaneously being reduced.
+The NO_x - and CO emissions are controlled and held just below their limit while the overall excess oxygen is simultaneously being reduced.
 Further investigations show that the reason is the improved fuel air mixing which leads to more vigorous and complete combustion in the reaction zone at burner level.
-Figure 8 shows how the optimizer changes the combustion regime by shifting more air to the burner level and reducing OFA - entering areas otherwise untouched.
+Figure 8 illustrates how the optimiser changes the combustion regime by shifting more air to the burner level and reducing OFA - accessing areas previously untouched.